Meet Our Pastors

 Rev. Dr. Wilkes also established the Beloved Community Initiative, a national resource on spirituality and social justice for faith communities & relaunched the nationally renowned Marketplace of Ideas Forum— a forum for bringing progressive policy ideas to an audience of activists, policy professionals & nonprofit leaders.

-Following his tenure at DMI, Wilkes now serves as a member of the Board of Directors for the Labor-Religion Coalition of New York State, the Black Mountain School of Theology and Community & the Institute for Christian Socialism, where he serves as the incoming co-chair.
+Following his tenure at DMI, he now serves as a member of the Board of Directors for the Labor-Religion Coalition of New York State, the Black Mountain School of Theology and Community & the Institute for Christian Socialism, where he serves as the incoming co-chair.

-A native of Atlanta, GA, Wilkes is a proud graduate of Hampton University & Princeton Theological Seminary.
+A native of Atlanta, GA, Rev. Wilkes is a proud graduate of Hampton University & Princeton Theological Seminary.
 At Hampton, he co-started a campus wide Bible Study that clarified & consolidated his call to Christian ministry.
 In 2005, he was licensed to preach the liberating, love-powered Gospel of Jesus the Christ.
 In 2007, his graduating year, he preached the senior sermon at Hampton University’s historic Memorial Chapel.

-At Princeton, Wilkes received the Edler Garnett Hawkins Award for Scholastic Excellence.
+At Princeton, Rev. Wilkes received the Edler Garnett Hawkins Award for Scholastic Excellence.
 In seminary, he developed an intertwined passion for public service & congregational ministry.

 His decision to work in the first administration of Newark, New Jersey Mayor, Cory Booker for his field placement distinguished him from his colleagues.
-While colleagues were serving in churches, Wilkes followed his calling by merging his faith with social policy issues in the nonprofit & public sectors.
+While colleagues were serving in churches, Rev. Wilkes followed his calling by merging his faith with social policy issues in the nonprofit & public sectors.

 Rev. Dr. Wilkes was later hired as a consultant for “Fathers Now,” a division of Cory Booker’s “Newark Now.”